Location – 24 Mercer Street, Toronto, ON

-24 Mercer Street is a typical 8m wide lot from 1857 that has been orphaned.
-2,000 ft2 in area, this “postage-stamp” sized property is located in the “Regeneration Area”.
+24 Mercer Street is a small 8m wide lot, typical from its 1857 origin, that has been orphaned by surrounding development.
+Two thousand ft2 in area, this “postage-stamp” sized property is located in the “Regeneration Area” of Toronto, now “Downtown West”.
 It features the last heritage building on the north side of the street.
-Neighboring sites have been consolidated for significant mixed-use high-rise construction that has led to the block’s unprecedented urban intensification.
+Neighbouring sites have been consolidated for significant mixed-use high-rise construction that has led to the block’s unprecedented urban intensification.

 Each residential floor is a single 1,600 square foot live-work unit designed as stacked individual “Bungalows”.
 The elevator, with fobbed access control, opens directly into a gallery at the centre of each bungalow.
 To the right are the public spaces, including dining, kitchen, and living.
 A glass corner, emphasized by a copper surround, completely opens and turns the living space into a balcony.
 To the left are the private spaces with powder room and two bedrooms with ensuites.
 The bungalows are flexible and can be customized to add a third bedroom.
 Multiple levels can be combined into larger houses.